bam241/bam241.github.io/_projects/FLF_atomic_mass.md

 ---
 layout: project
 title: "Atomic Mass Management"
-the_description: "This contract focused on enhancing FirstLightFusion's use of nuclear physics simulation framework's capability to access and utilize elemental mass data."
+description: "This contract focused on enhancing FirstLightFusion's use of nuclear physics simulation framework's capability to access and utilize elemental mass data."
 start_date: 2023-12-25